guilfb/ProjetDataViz/README.md

 # Consumption paris wifi

 As part of our last year of master, we worked on a data visualization project.
-We chose to work on the data consumption of Paris wifi hotspots.
-Here is the problem we wanted to answer:
+We chose to study the data consumption of Paris wifi hotspots.
+Here is the question we wanted to answer:

 How to allow the municipality to better distribute its hotspots according to the data consumption and the density of the inhabitants ?